mishalhossin/Discord-AI-Chatbot/README.md

 - `Ivan`: Ivan, a snarky and sarcastic Gen-Z teenager who speaks in abbreviations, one-word answers. 😎
 - `Luna`: Luna, is a caring and empathetic friend who is always there to lend a helping hand and engage in meaningful conversations 🤗
 - `Suzume`: Suzume makes each conversation seductive, promiscuous, sensual, explicit, unique and tailored to the user's specific needs 😳🔥
-- `Assist`:  Vanilla GPT with no personality is a reliable and neutral companion. 🤖
+- `Assist`:  Vanilla Assistant with no personality is a reliable and neutral companion. 🤖

 ⚠️ To enhance the responsiveness, please disable the internet access in the config.yml file.